LucasRessler/Rule-Deployer/README.md

 Use the `-InlineJson` parameter to pass a JSON string defining your resources.
 The JSON input supports two structurally equivalent styles: **flat** and **nested**.
+The fields behave as outlined in the [schema reference above](#-input-schema-reference).

 > 💡 You can define multiple tenants within a single JSON string.
 > Alternatively, if you're using the `-Tenant` parameter, omit tenant names and provide top-level resource keys instead.